 Simply rinsing the lashes with water is not enough to remove the oil and dirt between your lashes.

-In order to remove all traces of oil from your lashes (even oil from cleaning products you are using), it’s best to cleanse the lashes eyelashes and face at the end of your shower, after you are done cleansing your body and hair.
+To remove all traces of oil from your lashes (even oil from cleaning products you are using), it’s best to cleanse the lashes eyelashes, and face at the end of your shower, after you are done cleansing your body and hair.

 If you use a makeup brush instead of your hands, it’s easier to clean your lash extensions.
 Start by applying the cleanser on your brush and lathering it up on the eyes.
 Using a compatible lash cleanser, take your time to gently cleanse your lashes.